Expo Facilitators

 Why is radiology important?

-I love contributing to the education of our future radiologists!
+I love contributing to the education and professional development of our future radiologists.

 Michael Ralls MD